riboviz/riboviz/docs/user/run-vignette.md

 ```

 * For full information on how to run the Nextflow workflow and the options available, see [Running the RiboViz Nextflow workflow](./prep-riboviz-run-nextflow.md)

-### Troubleshooting: `No such file (NotHere): example_missing_file.fastq.gz` (Nextflow workflow)

-This warning is expected and can be ignored.
-The vignette configuration file intentionally includes a reference to a missing input file.
-This demonstrates that if processing of one sample fails it does not block the processing of the other samples.

 ---